No products in the cart.

 - Melt the area that is being repaired for the best bond with either an alcohol lamp or a lighter.

-Remember that every tiny little bit of detail that you see in your wax will come out in the casting, so the better your wax is finished off the better your casting and less working off.
-So if you want to shine up the finished wax model use an old piece of stocking wrapped over your finger and rub the wax area- the shinier the surface the better the cast.
-If you brave and have a controlled hand running a soft flame over you wax will help leave a shiny surface- but beware you can melt your piece easily.
+Remember that every tiny little bit of detail that you see in your wax will come out in the casting.
+So the better your wax is finished off the better your casting and less working off.
+If you want to shine up the finished wax model use an old piece of stocking wrapped over your finger.
+Then rub the wax area- the shinier the surface the better the cast.
+If you brave and have a controlled hand run a soft flame over your wax.
+This will help leave a shiny surface.
+Beware you can melt your piece easily.

 The templates will also assist in doing accurate renderings for customers

 Now that we have covered the wax carving basics, let your imagination run wild and get your carving on!
-Keep your eyes on our monthly blog posts to stay up to date with the best tips, step-by-step guides and much more.
+Subscribe to our newsletter and stay up to date blog posts.
+Our blog posts contain the best tips, step-by-step guides and much more.